Tangipahoa: Cold weather causes over 8,000 outages, leads nine area schools to start two hours later

 Natalbany Middle

-An arctic blast and resulting record-low temperatures has left nearly 8,500 Entergy customers in the Tangipahoa area without power on Wednesday morning.
+An arctic blast and resulting record-low temperatures left nearly 8,500 Entergy customers in the Tangipahoa area without power on Wednesday morning.
 The outages are evenly split between Hammond and Amite.

-Officials with Entergy have linked the outages to an equipment issue in one of their substations and that they're working to resolve the issue as quickly and safely as possible.
+Officials with Entergy have linked the outages to an equipment issue in one of their substations and say they're working to resolve the issue as quickly and safely as possible.

 Click here for more information regarding the delay of classes, and here for more information on south Louisiana's current weather conditions.